eclogue/courser/README.md

 # Barge

-Just for fun
+A fast and lighter PHP micro framework use swoole.The greatest truths are the simplest.
+ `Entities should not be multiplied unnecessarily.`

+### Installation
+`composer require Barge`
+`composer require crane`
-### get start
+### Get start

 `composer install`

-create a new file server.php
+Create a new file server.php.

 ```php
 <?php